 An intimate Irish Hills Wedding with Scott and Sarah.
-Featuring a handsewn wedding dress, a Slim Whitman-like suit, cocktails in a chicken coop, and a last dance like no other photographed by Trumbo Photography.
+Featuring a handsewn wedding dress, a Slim Whitman-like suit, cocktails in a chicken coop, and a last dance like no other.

-It was a gloomy day in Irish Hills, Sarah was prepared with an army of umbrellas.
-A little rain couldn’t have hindered the laughter or this joyous celebration, anyways.
+It was a rainy day in Irish Hills.
+Sarah was prepared with an army of umbrellas.
+A little rain couldn't have hindered the laughter or this joyous celebration, anyways.
 We were wildly honored to be a part of this day where the real things mattered.
 Just an easy going ceremony in the front yard, some cake and cocktails, a lot of love, and a bit of rain.

-The celebration was held with a handfull of close friends and family at Friedrich Farms Bed and Breakfast.
+The intimate celebration was held with a handfull of close friends and family at Friedrich Farms Bed and Breakfast.
 The proprietors of this old farm, Ken and Lisa were happy to help out with any request.
 These two are the real deal when it comes to hosting!

 The day began with the girls helping one another prepare for the day.
 An easy task, as Sarah and her maid of honor, Natasha own Craft Salon in Royal Oak and are quite frankly some of the best hairstylists in Michigan.
 The girls all looked so fabulous.
 The hair, the makeup, the black lace dresses...

 And while we're on the subject of dresses, Sarah made hers.
 By hand.
 She worked on it right up to the morning of the wedding perfecting every little bit.
 The most beautiful lace with scalloped edges with the just right sprinkling of tiny pearls here and there.
 It was marvelous!

 Meanwhile, Scott hung out in the kitchen and around the yard with his friends.
 The guys always have it so easy.
 He slid into a killer suit that looked like it was pulled straight outta Slim Whitman's closet and was ready to roll.